microcoder-py/deepfake-detector/README.md

 ## Dataset
 [Click Here](https://ai.facebook.com/blog/deepfake-detection-challenge/)

-For my purposes I have made use of a subset of the data since I did not have the kind of computational power needed to train over the whole dataset
+For my purposes I have made use of a subset of the data

 ## Steps